 The following is published as part of a larger ‘Life Lessons’ interview with Lisa Batiashvili in The Strad’s February 2018 issue.
-To read further, download now on desktop computer or via the The Strad App, or buy the print edition
+Click here to subscribe and login.
+Alternatively, download now on desktop computer or via the The Strad App, or buy the print edition

 In 1997, I saw Michael Jackson’s HIStory tour live in Munich.
 It was unlike anything else I’d ever experienced – hypnotising 70,000 people like that requires a stage presence that very few artists possess, and he seemed so ahead of his time.
 His energy and the physical movements he made were always there to serve the music – the music was always the most important thing.